My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 Wander Oman’s oldest market- Nizwa Souq

-Just outside Nizwa Fort, you will find a vibrant marketplace filled with all sorts of handicrafts, antiques, textiles with traditional pottery being the main sales item.
+Just outside Nizwa Fort, you will find a vibrant marketplace filled with all sorts of handicrafts, antiques, and textiles with traditional pottery being the main sales item.
 There is also a section selling a variety of dates, and even livestock of goats every Friday.
 Nizwa Souq is Oman’s oldest market and is a fantastic place for buying souvenirs or just taking fun travel pictures.

 Tip for souvenirs and takeaways: I recommend trying Omani halwa- my absolute Omani sweet made from dates.
 Also, if you love the smell of Oman- this is a perfect place to buy some frankincense.
 Make sure you also pick up an incense burner.

 - Opening hours: Saturdays to Thursdays: 6 am – 1 pm, 4 pm – 10 pm / Fridays: 5 am – 11 am